 Mono image EQ

 Many of us want to get the mix sounding good early on, but mixing is a gradual process.
-A quick pan to the side often misleads your ear into hearing the respective instrument cleaner that it actually is.
-This is because the instrument is no longer competing in a frequency space.
+A quick pan to the side often misleads your ear into hearing the respective instrument cleaner than it actually is.
+This is because the instrument is no longer competing in the frequency space.

 Without disrupting your individual tracks, make sure the final output bus is in mono and start to EQ the different instruments.